 Allow to cool on the tray, before transferring to an airtight jar.

-This recipe was developed by Lady Homemade exclusively for Baby Hints & Tips.
 Lady Homemade is all about real food recipes for real people.
-She shares practical information daily about how everyday people can make healthier choices with her followers primarily across the blog, instagram and facebook.
 All recipes are developed by Sarah in her little apartment kitchen in Collingwood, Melbourne.
 After many years of battling digestive discomfort, Sarah found that switching her diet to being full of nourishing, unprocessed foods did wonders for her health and wellbeing.

 Alternative lactation cookie recipe available